timechain-academy/timechain-web/README.md

 ## Todo List:

-- fix up connect page to point to discord, contact & creators [todo]
-- add events calendar & 1on1 ssr w/static data backend [todo]
+- add events calendar ssr w/static data backend [done]

-- integrate cal.com, btc/ln payments for teaching sessions [todo]
+- fix dynamic links on the events page and add event [done]

+- 1on1 instructors ssr static data backend [todo]
+- blog posts as cards, put some real content here [todo]

-- replace lorem ipsum placeholder text with real content [todo]
+- replace lorem ipsum placeholder text with real content at [todo]
+    - index page (kickstart and splash)
+    - blog page, a few entries from randy's discord notes
+    - library site

+- integrate cal.com, btc/ln payments for sessions [future]

+### Plugins

+- Plugins to be used at a minimum.
+- We need to make sure that version locking happens in package.json
+- Keep as low maintenance as possible.

 ### CSS styling